-Over the last couple of months, we have shown you a number of methods to install Windows 7 and Windows 8.
-One can install Windows Windows 8 from bootable USB flash drive, install without DVD/USB, install Windows 8 on USB flash drive, install Windows from DVD, etc.
+Over the last couple of months, we have shown you a number of methods to install Windows 7 and Windows 8.1.
+One can install Windows 8.1 from bootable USB flash drive, install without DVD/USB, install Windows 8 on USB flash drive, install Windows from DVD, etc.

-As the Developer Preview of Windows 8 is not available on DVD yet, you have to download the ISO file from Microsoft and then you have to burn the ISO file to DVD or USB to be able install Windows 8 on your machine.
-As always, the best method is installing Windows 8 from a USB flash drive.
+As always, the best method is installing Windows 8.1 from a USB flash drive.
 But if you don’t have a USB flash drive, you can create a bootable DVD from the downloaded ISO file.

 You can use this guide to create:

 1. A bootable Windows 8/8.1 DVD from the ISO file

 2. A bootable USB drive from the ISO file

 METHOD 1: Create a bootable USB flash drive from an ISO file

 We are going to use the officially available Microsoft Windows 7 USB/DVD tool.
 Even though the tool was originally developed to write Windows 7 ISO file to USB, it supports Windows 8 ISO file as well.

 Step 1: Start the procedure by downloading and installing Windows 7 USB/DVD software.